AenuHub/password-manager/README.md

 - Store website, email, and password combinations in a local file.
 - Generate secure random passwords.
 - Validate user input to ensure all fields are filled correctly.
+- Display error messages for invalid input.
+- Search for specific credentials by website.
 - User-friendly GUI built with Tkinter.

 ### Preview 📸